mhaugrud/msumcspy/_sources/Strings/TraversalandtheforLoopByIndex.rst

 .. admonition:: Modify the program ...

-   On line 2, change the range so that the characters of fruit are printed in **reverse** order.
+   On line 2, change the range so that only the characters at odd numbered indicies are printed.
+For example, if computer was entered, optr would be printed.

 .. codelens:: cl_ch08_8